charlesmeyer/charlesmeyer.github.io/slides/chapter1/chapter1.md

->“... have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.” _Genesis 1:28_
+>"... have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth." _Genesis 1:28_